FI:PB007 Software Engineering I - Course Information

 have detailed understanding of the techniques of requirements specification, system analysis and design, testing and maintenance;

-know the basic characteristics and differences of the structured and object-oriented approach to system analysis and design;
+know the characteristics of object-oriented approach to system analysis and design;

 be able to model a medium-size IS in UML.